joeldemontigny/project-sports-analytics-NHL-3.0/README.md

 Project-Sports-Analytics-NHL-3.0
 Machine Learning Proposal – Sept 18, 2023

-Problem: Identify the key characteristics for the best teams in the NHL over the last 30 seasons, by leveraging various Machine Learning Methedologies.
+Problem: Identify the key characteristics for the best teams in the NHL over the last 30 seasons, by leveraging various Machine Learning Methodologies.

 Challenges: Imbalanced Data